zhaow-de/bumpsemver/README.md

 **default:** `{current_version}`

 Template string how to search for the string to be replaced in the file.
-Useful if the remotest possibility exists that the current version number might be present multiple times in the file and you mean to only bump one of the occurrences.
+Useful if the remotest possibility exists that the current version number might be present multiple times in the file, and you mean to only bump one of the occurrences.

 #### `replace =`
 **default:** `{new_version}`